devshakilh/devshakilh/README.md

 ### Hi there 👋

-I am **Shakil Hossain (a passionate Frontend Developer from Bangladesh)**.
-I ✨ like ✨  problem-solving, traveling, Learning new technology, Books reading, Namaz, and conversations.
+I am Shakil Hossain FullStack Engineer (a passionate Front-End Engineer from Bangladesh).
+I ✨ like ✨ problem-solving, travelling, Learning new technology, reading books, Salat, and conversations.
 I ✨ like ✨  to explore new places with different traditions and cultures.

-- 🔭 I’m currently working on Node JS
+- 🔭 I’m currently working on Next JS and Node JS
 - 🌱 I’m currently learning Docker
 - 👯 I’m looking to collaborate on new business ideas.
 <!-- - 🤔 I’m seeking help with new business ideas. -->